Sejal-codes-here/Sejal-codes-here/README.md

 ## About Me

-I'm a Computer Science (AI & ML) student passionate about building practical software and continuously improving my skills.
+I'm a Computer Science (AI & ML) Engineering student passionate about building practical software and continuously improving my skills.
 More than **2,000+ students and professionals** follow my journey on LinkedIn, where I share my learning, projects, and experiences—not just achievements.

 ---